-Clinton claims another conference title
+Horses charge into playoffs

 From the third until the game’s conclusion it was all Clinton, their halftime changes completely giving them the upper hand.
 Going for more in the third than they did the entire first half, the bust of offense getting them 20.
 On the defensive side of thing they played equally well, holding the Tiger to below double digits again with nine.

 The final frame was nothing but dominance by Clinton on both ends of the court.
 The offense having its best showing with 22 points to cap off the night.
 What’s more impressive was the defensive effort.
-They held James Kenan to only three points solidifying their title win by a 30 point margin.
+They held James Kenan to only three points solidifying their title win by a 30-point margin.

 “From the six minute mark of the first period on, we played with intensity on defense, teamwork on offense and played with a sense of urgency; holding them to a total of 16 points for the rest of the game,” Jordan remarked.